-TORONTO, ONTARIO--(Marketwire - Aug.
-15, 2012) - The Honourable Peter MacKay, Minister of National Defence, today announced that Canadian Army regiments that perpetuate the history and heritage of War of 1812 units that defended our country during that conflict will be awarded a battle honour for the victory at the Battle of Detroit.
-Minister MacKay, joined by Ted Opitz, Member of Parliament for Etobicoke Centre, made the announcement at Fort York National Historic Site as part of the Government's efforts to commemorate the 200th Anniversary of the War of 1812.
+ST. JOHN'S, NEWFOUNDLAND AND LABRADOR--(Marketwire - Aug.
+15, 2012) - On behalf of the Honourable Peter MacKay, Minister of National Defence, Senator Fabian Manning announced today that the Royal Newfoundland Regiment and other Canadian Army regiments that perpetuate the history and heritage of War of 1812 units that defended our country during that conflict will be awarded a battle honour for the victory at the Battle of Detroit.

-"Our Government is committed to support our men and women in uniform and to commemorate Canada's military heritage," said Minister MacKay.
+"Our Government is committed to support our men and women in uniform and to commemorate Canada's military heritage," said Senator Manning.
 "I am pleased to be here on the eve of the 200th anniversary of the Battle of Detroit to honour those regiments and soldiers whose decisive actions protected our nation, contributing to the prosperity, well-being, and freedom we enjoy today."

 As part of the commemorations of the 200th anniversary of the War of 1812, the federal Government committed to honouring the memory of all who served during the war.
 As a result, seven modern day Canadian Army regiments that perpetuate the War of 1812 units that fought at the battle of Detroit will receive the Battle Honour "DETROIT".
 The first six of these regiments are: